Böbingen an der Rems

-Böbingen an der Rems is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
+Böbingen an der Rems (/de/, lit.
+'Böbingen on the Rems') is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
 It lies on the river Rems.

 History

 Roman history

 The Roman limes passes through Böbingen, and the historical name of the locality "Bürgle" (= small castle) indicates that the presence of a Roman fort in Unterböbingen had never been forgotten.
 In 1885/86 first archeological excavations were conducted by the retired Chief of Staff of the Württemberg Army, Major-General Eduard von Kallee.
 Based on military strategic considerations he identified Unterböbingen as a Roman castrum.
 In 1892 Major Heinrich Steimle examined this in more detail by excavations on behalf of the Empire-Limes-Commission.
 The Roman military thermal bath, which was also open to the civilian inhabitants of the village was placed outside of the fort and excavated in 1978 north of the fort on a high terrace on the ridge above Remstal.

 The fort and surrounding remains of the Unterböbingen castrum are since 2005 part of the UNESCO World Heritage, as they are a section of the Upper-Rhaetian Limes.